carlshan/CalculatorApp/README.md

 In the `_renderInputButtons` function we set the `onPress` prop with a reference to a new function called `_onInputButtonPressed`.
 We also bind the function with a reference to the input value, which will allow us to know what action to take based on which InputButton was clicked.

 For now, all we’re doing is calling alert to show a dialog with the input value that was provided.
-If you’ve been following along closely, you should be able to run and click one of the InputButtons to get something like this (if you are running Android):
+If you’ve been following along closely, you should be able to run and click one of the InputButtons to get something like this (if you are running Android, if you're running iOS it will look similar but a little bit different):

 ![Calculator Alert](https://kylewbanks.com/images/post/react-native-tutorial-5.png)